scrutinydebugger/scrutiny-python/scrutiny/sdk/docs/source/accessing_variables.rst

     - Reading : When value is unavailable.
 This will happen if
         a.
 The watchable has never been updated (small window of time after subscription)
         b.
 The server disconnects
         c.
-The device is disconnects
+The device is disconnected

     - Writing : When the value cannot be written.
 This will happen if
         a.
 The server disconnects
         b.
-The device is disconnects
+The device is disconnected
         c.
 Writing is actively denied by the device.
 (Communication error or protected memory region)
         d.
 Timeout: The write confirmation takes more time than the client ``write_timeout``